mlrun/mlrun/docs/projects/load-project.md

 {py:meth}`~mlrun.projects.load_project` method. `load_project` uses a local context directory (with initialized `git`) or clones a remote repo into the local dir and returns a project object.

 You need to provide the git/zip/tar archive `url`.
-The `context` dir is, by default, "./".
+The `context` dir, by default, is "./", which is the directory the MLRun client runs from.
 The `name` can be specified or taken from the project object.
 The project can also specify `secrets` (dict with repo credentials), `init_git` flag (initializes Git in the context dir), `clone` flag (project is cloned into the context dir, and the local copy is ignored/deleted), and `user_project` flag (indicates the project name is unique to the user).